yuvarajrajdata/yuvarajrajdata/README.md

 - 💬 What language do you prefer to speak in Spanish , English , Tamil ...
 - 📫 How to reach me: Email - yuvarajspt1998@gmail.com
 - 😄 Pronouns: he/his
+- ⚡ have a track on Stock market at NSE
 - ⚡ like to do  : Enjoy of learn new languages with culture like German , japaneses , arabic
 - ⚡ like to travel in india : Manali , Darjeeling , Shimla , Srinagar....life in mountains
   ⚡ like to work & live @ US/Europe/Canada/New Zealand/German/Japan